 The beautiful ILAC campus, where the professor of immigrant rights works (Institute for Latin American Concerns)

 That afternoon I met with CEFASA (Centro de Formación y Acción Social y Agraria), an organization that works with Haitian-Dominicans in Santiago.
-They gave me almost more resources than I knew what to do with, including a book about the cost of traveling without documents from Haiti to the DR and several studies they had conducted over the past several years studying naturalization and migration.
+They gave me almost more resources than I knew what to do with, including a book about the cost of traveling without documents from Haiti to the DR and several studies they had conducted studying naturalization and migration.

 Sources about migration, Haitian-Dominicans, and naturalization in the DR, courtesy of CEFASA.